The Dark Side of Wikipedia

 A: An edit war is when one editor reverts another editor repeatedly.
 An admin steps in whenever one editor reports another editor who has crossed three reverts on the same article, typically within twenty-four hours, although it could be fewer reverts or more time if the editor has been warned not to edit war before or has been blocked for some time for committing this offense.
 Although admins are not allowed to show favoritism, it could happen and an unassuming user could get blocked.
 It should be noted that administrators are appointed by the Wikipedia community (Wikipedia users) that votes to accept or decline the application of a user to become an admin.

 Q: Wikipedia looks down upon paid editors and has made recent changes to their policy stating paid editors must declare they are working for the client but, are they creating an environment that forces corporations and notable individuals to hire paid editors and defend their articles since Wikipedia links take precedence over official websites?

 A: In cases where notable persons and companies have an article, it could be understandable that they wish to improve their image, especially when Wikipedia articles rank number one on search engines for many topics.
 If certain editors are flagging certain articles and are adding defamatory content to those articles, it makes sense that the subject of the article would want to hire an editor to correct any misunderstanding.
 However, notable persons or corporations could also hire paid editors to remove factual scandals that have occurred in order to improve their self-image.
 It’s a two-sided coin.

 Q: Trick to create encyclopedic content and make it stick.
 What does one need to do?

 A: In order to create a solid Wikipedia article, it must meet the notability guideline.
 After this is in order, the article must be written neutrally, in an encyclopedic tone.
-In addition, an article must have several references which are formatted into inline citations and must not include content that is the editor’s opinion or synthesis, i.e. no original research is allowed.
+In addition, an article must have several references that are formatted into inline citations and must not include content that is the editor’s opinion or synthesis, i.e. no original research is allowed.